Agenda

 Erwan Le Grand

-European head of commercialisation & account management – corporate cards HSBC
+European head of commercialisation HSBC

 10.00am -10.45amSupplier Panel: Why we accept (or reject) card payments